-This is particularly relevant as individuals may require their retirement income to be more flexible, an example may be a person who wishes to work part time but needs to flexibly access their retirement provision to take less, or more, income as the amount of hours they work fluctuates.
-Equally an individual may have a need for capital that cannot be met by their savings, investments, or current retirement provision, an example may be where a person has a mortgage that continues into their retirement which they wish to clear.
-It may also be the case that the greater flexibility around who can benefit from the individual’s pension on death may also be a factor.
-For those who require greater flexibility in retirement they may wish to take advice regarding the options around their current pension scheme.
+This is particularly relevant if you require your retirement income to be more flexible, an example may be if you wish to work part time but need the flexibility to access your retirement provision to take less, or more income as the amount of hours you work fluctuates.
+Equally, you may have a need for capital that cannot be met by your savings, investments, or current retirement provision, an example may be where you have a mortgage that continues into your retirement which you may wish to clear.
+It may also be the case that the greater flexibility around who can benefit from your pension on death may also be a factor.
+Should you require greater flexibility in retirement you may wish to take advice regarding the options around your current pension scheme.

 Unlike many firms, we do not outsource this process.
 This means that you have only one point of contact and any questions you may have about this process will be answered by us as we will have a detailed understanding on exactly what is involved and the associated benefits and drawbacks.

 Whichever type of pension scheme you have, we’ll be able to advise you on your best options.